martc55/Jbd2Solis/README.md

 Now when it gets near to 20% SoC my battery voltage is about 51V, under low load.
 I noted that at 20% it did not completely disconnect the battery, but it continues to discharge about 42W, so I set force charge at 15%.
 This can give it time to balance out the cells.

-BMS has 2 output ports, One UART for BT module and I use the app to log the voltage and current data.
+BMS has 2 output ports, One UART for BlueTooth module and I use the app to log the voltage and current data.
 I can also use the app to change the default properties of the BMS.
 The other port is a RS485 port with 2 wires A & B,
 I used this port to connect the BMS to the inverter.